durgarjun9/DownloadManagerForMacOs/README.md

 - Build the app in release mode.
 - Create the proper macOS `.app` bundle.
 - Install it directly to your `/Applications` folder.

-### 4. Running the Application

-- **Via Terminal**: `swift run DownloadManagerApp`
-- **Via Applications**: Open `DownloadManager` from your Applications folder or Spotlight.
-  - *Note: On first launch, right-click the app in Applications and select "Open" to bypass the unidentified developer warning.*

 ## Implementation Details